anke-hao/Chronicler/README.md

 ## Installation

-You can set up the AI Changelog Generator using either Docker (recommended) or a local installation.
+You can set up Chronicler, the AI-powered changelog generator, using either Docker (recommended) or a local installation.

 ### Prerequisites